 Related Article: How One Pay Raise Can Lead to Debt Freedom

 Although I love talking about the importance of tracking your net worth, I truly believe that your network is more powerful and more crucial to your long-term success.

 As you’ve established yourself as a reliable colleague, invest some time into growing your professional relationships in the office.
 This doesn’t mean you need to go out to lunch every day or do happy hours every week.

 Instead, take the time to have one-on-one meetings with your colleagues to let them know your career goals and objectives.
 Have them do the same with you.
 You’d be surprised how the power of teamwork and networking (even inside of the four walls of your office) can help you grow your career and salary.

 Other areas to grow your network of allies and partners are in-person and online.
 Grab lunches or meetings with new friends who work in your field and ask them their best practices for success.
 Become active on LinkedIn and grow your social network.
-My current job came from a recruiter finding me on LinkedIn!
+My last job came from a recruiter finding me on LinkedIn!